davidmeredith/devsGuidebook/devGuidebook.md

 If you use exceptions (not all languages have exceptions e.g., Rust, Go), define Exceptions in terms of a caller’s needs and wrap 3rd party library APIs including their exceptions.
 Often, only a few custom exception classes are needed for a particular area of code.

-### Error Handling - Bubble Exceptions Upwards or Trap at Source?
+### Error Handling - Bubble Exceptions Upwards or Trap at Source

 Generally, pushing exception handling code up to the ‘outer layers’ of your code toward the boundaries is usually a good approach.
 It also helps cleanly separate the ‘happy path’ from interleaving error handling code.
 However, this isn’t a hard rule, in some situations you may need to try/catch/finally at the source of the error to take important corrective actions such as closing an IO resource or rolling-back a DB transaction.